MicrosoftDocs/powerbi-docs/powerbi-docs/mobile-apps-quickstart-view-dashboard-report.md

 ---
-title: 'Quickstart: View dashboards and reports in the Power BI mobile apps'
+title: 'Quickstart: Explore dashboards and reports in the Power BI mobile apps'
-description: In this quickstart, you interact with a sample dashboard and report in the Power BI mobile apps.
+description: In this quickstart, you explore a sample dashboard and report in the Power BI mobile apps.
 services: powerbi
 documentationcenter: ''
 author: maggiesMSFT